Saddle Pals

 UCP > Programs & Services > Saddle Pals

-UCP Saddle Pals will provide weekly adapted horsemanship lessons to people with disabilities, age 4 and up.
-The program promotes growth, independence, and improved quality of life for program participants.
-As a result of learning to ride a horse, riders can improve coordination, balance, and posture.
-Likewise, it helps students develop better self-awareness and self-esteem.
+UCP Saddle Pals provides weekly adapted horsemanship lessons to people with disabilities, age 4 and up.
+This program promotes growth, independence, and improved quality of life for program participants.
+Horseback riding is more than just fun- it can help improve coordination, balance, and posture.
+Additionally, our participants develop better self awareness and self esteem through interacting with our horses and PATH-certified instructors.

 Ways to Get Involved